Macrometacorp/VueC8/README.md

 # Introduction

-VueC8 is a small and pragmatic solution to create real time bindings between a C8DB and your Vue application.
+VueC8 is a small and pragmatic solution to create real time bindings between a Macrometa data platform (C8) and your Vue application.
 Making it straightforward to always keep your local data in sync with remotes databases.

 ##Why
 While [JSC8](https://github.com/macrometacorp/jsC8 'JSC8') does provide an API to keep your local data in sync with any changes happening in the remote database, it is more tedious.
 Here is the code you need to write to keep your local state in sync with C8DB without using Vuec8.
 Let's take the example of binding a collection.